-Unit 4-Deadlock No of lectures - 05
+Unit 4-Deadlock

-Process & synchronization.
+• Prerequisite: Process & synchronization.

 - 1. To introduce to student concept of deadlock characterization. - 2.
 To make student understand different methods for handling deadlocks - 3.
-To make student investigate deadlock states.

-- 1. Is able to investigate deadlock and its characterizations - 2.
-Is able to design & describe resource allocation graph to handle deadlock.

-3. Can analyze and describe deadlock prevention methods to avoid deadlock.
+To make student investigate deadlock states. - Outcomes: After completing this unit, student - - 1.
+Can investigate deadlock and its characterizations - 2.
+Can design & describe resource allocation graph to handle deadlock. - 3.
+Can analyze and describe deadlock prevention methods to avoid deadlock.